frp-arduino/frp-arduino/doc/example-blink.md

 time interval.

-`toggle` is a function that converts a stream of integers to a stream of booleans by mapping the `api:even` function: Even integers are converted to true and odd integers are converted to false.
+`toggle` is a function that converts a stream of integers to a stream of booleans by mapping the `api:isEven` function: Even integers are converted to true and odd integers are converted to false.

 `~>` is an operator that takes a stream on the left hand side and a function on the right hand side.
 The result is a stream that we get by applying the